Calcium in diet

 Institute of Medicine, Food and Nutrition Board.
 Dietary Reference Intakes for Calcium and Vitamin D. National Academies Press.
 Washington, DC.
 2011.
 PMID: 21796828

-National Institutes of Health.
+National Institutes of Health website.
 Dietary supplement fact sheet: calcium.

 US Department of Agriculture.
 FoodData Central.